webqit/oohtml/README.md

 <details><summary>Details</summary>

-In the current OOHTML, the `document.bindings` and `Element.prototype.bindings` APIs are implemented as a proxy over the actual bindings interface to enable some interface-level reactivity.
-This lets us have reactivity over literal property assignments and deletions on the inerface:
+In the current OOHTML, the `document.bindings` and `Element.prototype.bindings` APIs are implemented as proxies over their actual bindings interface to enable some interface-level reactivity.
+This lets us have reactivity over literal property assignments and deletions on the interface:

 ```js
 node.bindings.style = 'tall-dark'; // Reactive assignment